 - Plan the conversion methodology for the courses, basically there are four Flash to HTML5 conversion options – the 4 ‘R’s – from which you can choose

-15. How do I convert when I don’t have the source files for Flash courses?
+15. How do I convert Flash to HTML5 when I don’t have the source files?

 When you do not have the source files or if they are unusable, you can choose the Record option, where your existing courseware will be played and recorded using a screen capture program, like Camtasia.
 This method is appropriate if the course is self-running and has low level interactivities.

 16. What are the options to convert courses with relevant content, that were built using previous version of authoring tools?